-With a bezel-less display (which is a 5.71 inch IPS LCD Capacitive Touchscreen) the 2.2 gives you a HD+ resolution that makes the screen look great.
+With a bezel-less display (which is a 5.71-inch IPS LCD Capacitive Touchscreen) the 2.2 gives you a HD+ resolution that makes the screen look great.
 Both the back and its frame are plastic while the front is made out of glass.
 On its front you’ll see a water drop notch at the top where the camera sits.
-The colours as mentioned above are Tungsten Black and the other Steel.
+The colors as mentioned above are Tungsten Black and the other Steel.

-If you’re looking for a bunch colours to spice up your life, you won’t find them here, but hey, there are colourful covers available… so all hope is not lost friends. (sorry ran off track here… ahem let’s get back to the details of the 2.2.).
+If you’re looking for a bunch colors to spice up your life, you won’t find them here, but hey, there are colorful covers available… so all hope is not lost friends. (sorry ran off track here… ahem let’s get back to the details of the 2.2.).

 At the bottom of the phone from left to right you’ll find the charging port which is a micro-USB Type B port that also supports USB-On-The-Go, it sits next to a microphone.
 On top you’ll find a 3.5mm jack that sits at the far right all alone.
 On the sides, you’ll find the Google assistant button on its left, on the right you’ll find the Volume Buttons and underneath that you’ll have the Power Button.

 At its rear sits one camera in the middle, with an LED flash underneath it.
 Underneath the back cover which is removable, you’ll find your removable battery, sim card slots which takes a nano sim (depending on the variant it might be dual sim) and memory card slot.

 The 2.2 does look good and it’s a good budget phone if you’re wondering.